 - Take a scenic driving tour through the oldest wine country in the U.S. with New Mexico Wine & Scenic Tours.
 Owner Cindy, will pick you up at your hotel and do all the driving, so you can enjoy the scenery and flavors of boutique award-winning wineries between Santa Fe and Taos.
 Did you know New Mexico is the oldest wine country in the U.S.?
 Yes, older than California’s.

-Day 3 Afternoon: Relax and Rejuvenate.
+Day 3 Afternoon: Relax or Shop the Plaza and Railyard.

 If you’re on any of the half-day outings you’ll likely set off by 8:30 or 9 am and be back at your lodging by noon – 1 pm, which gives you time to grab a nice lunch at one of our favorite restaurants then take some time to shop for gifts on or around the plaza, and railyard areas.
 Our Unique Shopping category and Mini Guide Map will help you plot your shopping spree.